lightup-data/lightudq/README.md

 from lightudq import DocumentQuality dq = DocumentQuality('tests/doc_samples/corrupt_description.txt') res = dq.run()
-# profile contains auto generated QnA pairs addressed in the document along with attributes
+# profile contains auto generated QnA pairs addressed in the document along with document summary
 print(res.profile)
 """
 {'title': 'corrupt_description.txt', 'wordCount': 310, 'qnaPairs': {'qna_pairs': [{'question': 'What is Fict.AI known for in the tech industry?',...}"""
-# inconsistency checks if any of the facts in the document contradicts the auto generated QnA pairs
+# inconsistency checks if there is inconsistency for in the answers of the  auto generated QnA pairs
 print(res.inconsistency)
 """
 {inconsistent_facts': 2, 'metadata': [{'original': 'Fict.AI is headquartered in Austin, ....}